dylanmestyanek/javascript-challenges/README.md

-let's pratice some javascripttttt :^)
+let's pratice some javascripttttt ... and typescript?? :^)